-Bone Grafting in Hamilton (Jackson Square), Burlington and St. Catharines!
+Bone Grafting in Hamilton (Jackson Square), Burlington, Cambridge and St. Catharines!

 Over time the jawbone connected with a missing tooth or teeth can atrophy or be reabsorbed.
 This can create conditions where the remaining bone is of subpar quality and quantity use dental implants.
 This means that most patients in this position not be able to receive dental implants.
 Fortunately now we have the capacity grow replacement bone where necessary.
 This opens up an entirely new avenue to place implants in the correct dimensions as well give us the ability to recover functionality and the esthetic appearance of teeth.

 Major Bone Grafting

 The process of bone grafting may be used to repair implant locations without the necessary bone structure for implants due to injuries, gum disease or damage and past extractions.
 The bone can be gathered from your own, jaw, hip tibia or from a tissue bank.
 Sinus bone grafts are sometimes utilized to replace damaged bone in the back of the upper jaw.
 Guided bone regeneration (or guided tissue regeneration) uses special membranes to dissolve under the gums and safeguard the bone graft from further damage as well encourage regeneration.
 The defects that these procedures resolve are often the result of serious traumatic injuries, congenital defects and tumour surgery.
 Larger defects are typically repaired utilizing the patient’s own bone mass from a greater variety of locations on their body.
 Procedures of this nature are performed an operating room and are followed by a hospital stay to effectively recover.

 The Importance of Teeth for Jaw Bone Health